The Constitution of the Student Polity

 - They shall cast a vote when a tie occurs among the regular voting members of the Council.

-- The Polity Attorney, who is an Officer and a non-voting member of the Delegate Council, must have been in residence at either campus for at least one year and at the Annapolis Campus for at least one semester and be a member of the Delegate Council for at least one semester prior to taking office, and shall be in good standing with the College.
+- The Polity Attorney, who is an Officer and a non-voting member of the Delegate Council, must have been a member of the Delegate Council for at least one (1) semester prior to taking office.

-- Council Liaisons are members of the Delegate Council who serve on its subsidiary committees, such as the Committee on Student Life.
+- Council Liaisons are Members of the Delegate Council who serve on its subsidiary committees.

 - They shall be appointed by the President, and confirmed by a majority vote of the Delegate Council.

-- They shall seek to promote collaboration between the subsidiary committee and the Delegate Council.
+- They shall promote collaboration between the subsidiary committee and the Delegate Council by reporting the details of committee meetings to the Delegate Council.

-- There shall be no more than one (1) Council Liaison for any given committee.
+- There shall only be one (1) Council Liaison per committee.

-- Council Liaison must have been in residence at either campus of the College for at least one year be a member of the Delegate Council for at least one semester prior to taking office, and shall be in good standing with the College.
+- A Council Liaison must have been a member of the Delegate Council for at least one (1) semester prior to taking office.

 Article II: Elections